necrose99/gentoo-docker-images/custom-alpine-builder/README.md

 Like Live Cd iso's etc..

-in my use case Gentoo Varriants.. for now i've stuck here. add ios /sometemp
+in my use case Gentoo Varriants.. for now i've stuck here.
+WORKDIR /gentoo
+ie needing the epherial chroot of docker and or means of tweaking iso more to my liking woithout a hudge mess. add ios /sometemp

 7z x /sometemp/my.iso /
+rm *.trashes...

 unsquashfs -f -d /mydistro  /sometemp/file.squashfs